mariom3/mariom3.github.io/_posts/2025-11-05-rust-binary-analysis1.markdown

 Rust wants developers to admit that they usually don't know what they're doing before the compiler allows anyone to programmatically access memory.
 To do this, Rust provides the `unsafe` keyword that developers must use to encapsulate this kind of code.
 It seems that, by default, Rust will only compile code that it can prove to be safe.
 For this reason, it will refuse to compile code that works directly with pointers or inline assembly.

 ### Dynamically Setting the XOR Key
-Of course, there are simpler anti-debug techniques, but I wanted to intrduce a bit of a challenge for anyone attempting to debug this.
+Of course, there are simpler anti-debug techniques, but I wanted to introduce a bit of a challenge for anyone attempting to debug this.
 Instead of quitting if a debugger is detected, I wanted to dynamically set the XOR key used to decode the password.
 For this, I opted to use the `NtGlobalFlag` from the PEB, which is `0x00` if not being debugged; otherwise the the following flags are set:
 - FLG_HEAP_ENABLE_TAIL_CHECK (0x10)
 - FLG_HEAP_ENABLE_FREE_CHECK (0x20)
 - FLG_HEAP_VALIDATE_PARAMETERS (0x40)